Table of Contents

 Statistics is the discipline of analyzing data.
 It is the basis of data science, machine learning, and traditional statistical analysis.
 The following are the key activities that define statistics:

-That was the difference between data analytics, predictive analytics and data science, as well as the role that statistics plays into it all.
+That was the difference between data analytics, predictive analytics, and data science, as well as the role that statistics plays in it all.
 If you found this useful, make sure to subscribe to our highly infrequent newsletter to learn about future hot-off-the-press guides and blogs like this one.